rust-lang/rfcs/text/0000-scoped-impl-trait-for-type.md

 When a generic type parameter is used to discretise another generic, the captured environment is the one captured in the former but overlaid with modifications applicable to that generic type parameter's opaque type.

 Note that type parameter defaults too capture their *implementation environment* where they are specified, so at the initial definition site of the generic.
 This environment is used whenever the type parameter default is used.

+In order to avoid too much friction, [implementation-invariant-generics] are exempt from acting as host for *implementation environments* on their own.

 ## Type identity of discrete types
 [type-identity-of-discrete-types]: #type-identity-of-discrete-types